 When I was unboxing the product, I noticed that the tubes and connectors are of high quality.
 This is very advantageous to me because I won’t have to buy replacements.
 Just the level of quality is very assuring that I won’t be spending an extra dollar just to keep this filter going for a long time.

 What I noticed about this 20 gallon canister filter is how difficult it is to prime it for the first time.
-When I tried to reconnect it, some bubbles come out of the filter connection.
+When I tried to reconnect it, some bubbles came out of the filter connection.
 I had to do it at least four times to make sure that it would run smoothly.
-Since that time, the filter runs efficiently with little supervision only.
+Since that time, the filter has run efficiently with little supervision only.

 What To Look For When Buying A Filter For 20 Gallon Aquarium